 Chronic hepatitis B often requires long-term or lifelong treatment and regular monitoring to check for any further liver problems.

-Hepatitis C is caused by the hepatitis C virus and is usually spread through blood-to-blood contact with an infected person.
-Hepatitis C often causes no noticeable symptoms, or only flu-like symptoms, so many people are unaware they're infected.
+C is caused by the hepatitis C virus and is usually spread through blood-to-blood contact with an infected person.
+C often causes no noticeable symptoms, or only flu-like symptoms, so many people are unaware they're infected.

 Around one in four people will fight off the infection and be free of the virus.
 In the remaining cases, it will stay in the body for many years.
 This is known as chronic hepatitis C and can cause cirrhosis and liver failure.